ibm-cloud-docs/vmwaresolutions/archiref/solution/design_infrastructuremgmt.md

 IBM CloudBuilder is an ephemeral {{site.data.keyword.cloud_notm}} VM virtual server instance (VSI) which works to bring up a new VMware instance and perform lifecycle management functions.
 It is deployed when overall vCenter Server instance management is required and is destroyed when the process is complete.

+IBM CloudDriver is an ephemeral {{site.data.keyword.cloud_notm}} VM virtual server instance (VSI) which is deployed as needed for day 2 operations such as adding hosts, clusters, or add-on services to your VMware instance.

-IBM CloudDriver can be configured to communicate back to the {{site.data.keyword.vmwaresolutions_short}}  management infrastructure over public or optionally, over a private network connection through {{site.data.keyword.cloud_notm}} object storage as the message queue.
-IBM CloudDriver is an IBM developed component, is not user accessible, and has the following attributes and function:
+The CloudBuilder and CloudDriver are deployed only on the private network connecting to the IBM management plane over a private message queue.
+They are IBM developed components, are not user accessible, and have the following attributes and functions:

-- Deployment and configuration of the vCenter Server instance within the user account.
+* Deployment and configuration of the vCenter Server instance within the user account.
-- Add and remove hosts from the vCenter Server clusters.
+* Add and remove hosts from the vCenter Server clusters.
-- Add and remove clusters from vCenter Server instances.
+* Add and remove clusters from vCenter Server instances.
-- Add and remove add on services or function to vCenter Server instances.
+* Add and remove add on services or function to vCenter Server instances.

 ### Automation flow
 {: #design_infrastructuremgmt-auto-flow}